 As a result, American Express other no annual fee points-earning cards, the Qantas Discovery Card and Velocity Escape Card, are the main alternative products.

-The Qantas Discovery Card earns 1 Qantas point per $, while the Velocity Escape earns 1 Velocity point per $ spent.
+The Qantas Discovery Card earns 0.75 Qantas Points per $, while the Velocity Escape earns 0.75 Velocity Points per $ spent.
 Both cards also have the reduced earn rate of 0.5 points per $ for transactions to Government / Utilities, but neither come with the smartphone screen insurance.

-Otherwise, most people looking to maximise their Membership Rewards points earn should look at the Platinum Edge, with it’s pumped up earn rate at Supermarkets of 3 points per $, and better transfer rates to the full set of Membership Rewards airline and hotel partners.
+Otherwise, most people looking to maximise their Membership Rewards points earn should look at the Platinum Edge, with it’s pumped up earn rate of 3 points per $1 at major supermarkets and petrol stations.

 The Essential card will suit both those who are after frequent flyer and travel rewards benefits, as well as those who are not totally hooked on rewards and frequent flyer points but do want to ensure they are getting some kickback for using their credit card for their everyday purchases.